 - Ensure investigators, decision- makers, and any person who facilitates an informal resolution process receives training on the definition, scope of the University’s education program or activity, how to conduct an investigation and grievance process including hearings, appeals, and informal resolution processes; how to serve impartially, including by avoiding prejudgment of the facts at issue, conflicts of interest, and bias; technology to be used at a live hearing; issues of relevance of questions and evidence, including when questions and evidence about the complainant’s sexual predisposition or prior sexual behavior are not relevant; and issues of relevance to create an investigative report that fairly summarizes relevant evidence.

 The University offers a wide range of non-disciplinary, non-punitive individualized services offered as appropriate, as reasonably available, and without fee or charge to the complainant or the respondent before or after the filing of a formal complaint or where no formal complaint has been filed.
-Such measures are designed to restore or preserve equal access to the University’s education program or activity without unreasonably burdening the other party, including measures designed to protect the safety of all parties or the recipient’s educational environment, or deter sexual harassment.
+Such measures are designed to restore or preserve equal access to the University’s education program or activity without unreasonably burdening the other party, including measures designed to protect the safety of all parties or the recipient’s educational environment, or deter Sex Discrimination and Sexual Harassment.
 The University will maintain the privacy of any supportive measures provided under this policy to the extent practicable and will promptly address any violation of the protective measures.
 The Dean of Students Office, Office of Student Rights & Responsibilities, Office of the Provost, and/ or the Office of Human Resources, in consultation with the Title IX Coordinator, have the discretion to impose and/or modify any supportive measure based on all available information, and are available to meet with a complainant or respondent to address any concerns about the provision of supportive measures.
 Supportive measures will be offered equitably to complainants and respondents.
 The Title IX Coordinator, in conjunction with other offices will be responsible for coordinating the effective implementation of supportive measures.

 Supportive measures may be temporary or permanent and include, but are not limited to: counseling; accompaniment to meetings; mutual no contact orders; modifications to class or work schedules; extensions of deadlines or other course-related adjustments, campus walk safe accompaniment; changes in work or housing locations; leaves of absence; changes in building access; increased security and monitoring of certain areas of the campus.